wanchain/wanchain-token/README.md

 			--account="0xfd6709f411ba4a868e6e3cc2663b451549032162a0fd60bcffe8df401f8ad5cd,0x6f05b59d3b200000"     \
 			--account="0xd5930e28e598a24ad215f0144bced054184748818788d92acb23e7c48311b62f,0x6f05b59d3b200000"

-*run command in ./wanchain-token folder:
+* run command in ./wanchain-token folder:
   +sudo truffle compile && truffle test

-#deploy
+# deploy

-*configure the target network for ethereum in truffle.js,such as the mainnet or rinkeby test network for ethereum, change the from address to your avaible account
+* configure the target network for ethereum in truffle.js,such as the mainnet or rinkeby test network for ethereum, change the from address to your avaible account
-*run command in  ./wanchain-token folder to deploy contract on rinkeby test network:
+* run command in  ./wanchain-token folder to deploy contract on rinkeby test network:
-  +truffle migrate --network rinkeby
+  + truffle migrate --network rinkeby

-*run command in  ./wanchain-token folder to deploy contract on main network:
+* run command in  ./wanchain-token folder to deploy contract on main network:
-  +truffle migrate --network mainnet
+  + truffle migrate --network mainnet

-*after deploying the contract,record the contract address, verify the on https://rinkeby.etherscan.io
+* after deploying the contract,record the contract address, verify the on https://rinkeby.etherscan.io